 - The user may control the simulation through a built-in programming language.
 The program can monitor the filling and simulate on-the-fly control. - All solution data is available to the interpreter during the simulation, thus effectively simulating a large array of sensors.
-These "numerical" sensors can be used to design or verify mold filling control strategies, as gates and vents can be adjusted in response to signals sent by these sensors.
-Even the material data may be modified, allowing the user to model processes, such as Compression Resin Transfer Molding (CRTM). - · Dry spot prediction is available. - Output of the results is available at any time during execution of the program.
-One may either take the over-all snapshot in any given instant, or track the individual values of interest through the filling process. - On Windows platforms, dynamic link libraries are provided for other programs to run and control LIMS simulation and exchange data with the simulation in efficient manner.
-Interface to Labview and Matlab has been implemented by the University of Delaware. - Graphical user interface is available.
-It is tailored toward the specific needs of liquid composite molding.
-It facilitates modifications of preform properties, generation of additional race-tracking and distribution media geometry, execution of filling simulation(s) and the display of results. - \cdot Input files can be prepared in
+These "numerical" sensors can be used to design or verify mold filling control strategies, as gates and vents can be adjusted in response to signals sent by these sensors. - Material data may be modified, allowing the user to model processes, such as Compression Resin Transfer Molding (CRTM). - · Dry spot prediction is available. - MPI Based interface is available to pass commands and data between other programs and LIMS or multiple instances of LIMS. - Output of the results is available at any time during execution of the program.
+One may either take the over-all snapshot in any given instant, or track the individual values of interest through the filling process. - On Windows platforms, dynamic link libraries are provided for other programs to run and control LIMS simulation. - Graphical user interface is available, tailored toward the specific needs of liquid composite molding.
+It facilitates modifications of preform properties, generation of additional race-tracking and distribution media geometry, execution of filling simulation(s) and the display of results. - Input files can be prepared in several programs (including Open Source GMSH).